 #1 High Energy: Berry Delicious Smoothie

 Three days a week I hit the gym in the morning for a strenuous one-hour workout.
 I only have time to fit breakfast in 45 minutes before the exercise begins, so I need something that will keep me going, without taking a lot of work to digest.
 Enter…the incredible nutrient packed smoothie.
-The following recipe (from Dairy Free Made Easy) yields one generously sized serving…
+The following recipe (from Go Dairy Free) yields one generously sized serving…

 Throw it all in a blender (banana first) and blend away until smooth and creamy.
 For a refreshing beverage, blend in some ice until it reaches your desired consistency.